 Having heard enough, Nahlia picked up her tray and headed for a new table.
 She hardly made it three steps before Will's voice erupted again.

 "There!" he exclaimed, pointing out the window.
 "Now tell me they aren't Templars."

 A tremble ran through her hands and down to her knees, and Nahlia had to set down her tray before she dropped it.

 She made her way over to the window where a small crowd had already gathered.
 At first she saw nothing.
 Just blackness, and the glow of the oil lamps reflecting back at her from the hazy glass window.

 Nahlia used the sleeve of her blouse to wipe away a layer of fog.
 As her eyes adjusted to the darkness, she saw them.
-The silver-clad figures were tall and menacing in the night, like ancient statues brought to life.
+The leather-clad figures were tall and menacing in the night, like ancient statues brought to life.
 Slowly but surely, they were approaching the Moonstone Inn.

 "Nahlia!" her father's voice snapped from across the common room.

 Nahlia turned to see him beckoning her behind the bar.
 She tried to appear nonchalant as she followed him.